Avanade/NTangle/README.md

 This official [documentation](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server) describes the Microsoft SQL Server CDC-capabilities.

-Although throughout references are made to Microsoft SQL Server, the intention of _nTangle_ is that it is largely agnostic to the database technology, and therefore support for other databases will (or may) be supported in the future based on demand.
+Although throughout references are made to Microsoft SQL Server, the intention of _nTangle_ is that it is largely agnostic to the database technology, and therefore support for other databases will (or may) be supported in the future based on demand, and their capabilities.

 <br/>